Van Aert–Van der Poel rivalry: Monuments

 Both Van Aert and Van der Poel have won the Monument Milan-San Remo.
 Van Aert was the first of them to do so in 2020.
-It remains his only Monument win.
+It remained his only Monument win until Paris-Roubaix in 2026.
 Three years later Van der Poel won the Primavera as well, winning again in 2025.
-Van Aert stood on the third spot of the podium twice too, Van der Poel once.
+Van Aert stood on the third spot of the podium three times, Van der Poel once.